-6.1 The legal implications are outlined in the body of the report.
+- 6.1 The legal implications are outlined in the body of the report. - 6.2 There have been no relevant changes in legislation since last years report.

 7 WARD MEMBERS COMMENT

 - 7.1 As this report relates to all wards, no ward member consultation was required. - 7.2 The ward members for Queens Park were originally consulted as part of the City of Westminster (Reorganisation of Community Governance) Order 2013.